ibm-cloud-docs/vpc/block_storage_vpc_about.md

 When you create an instance, a 100 GB boot volume is created and attached to the instance by default.
 The boot volume has a maximum IOPS of 300 IOPS.

 By default, boot volumes are encrypted by IBM-managed encryption.
 Optionally, you can use your own root keys (CRKs) by choosing customer-managed encryption during instance creation (see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption)).
 You can't detach and delete the boot volume.
-Boot volumes are always deleted when you when you delete the instance.
+Boot volumes are always deleted when you delete the instance.

 ### Data volumes
 {: #secondary-data-volumes}